Makwan Amirkhani: Post-UFC career

 On 12 August 2023, Amirkhani announced that he had signed a contract to fight in Oktagon MMA and expected to make his promotional debut in lightweight division during 2023.
 He also revealed that he will partake the promotion's upcoming million euro tournament in 2024.
 After getting knocked out at the beginning of the third round against Mochamed Machaev, Amirkhani announced his intention to retire from the sport.

 After his loss, he expressed a desire to return to fight one last time and pleaded his fans to vote him as one of two “lucky losers”, who would then re-enter the tournament in a reserve match.
 Subsequently, the Kurdish Amirkhani and Turkish Attila Korkmaz got picked and were set to face each other at Oktagon 58.
 Amirkhani (hinting at the Kurdish-Turkish conflict) stated prior to the bout in a post on his personal Instagram page that the match between him and Korkmaz is “more important than all the fights combined” and told his Kurdish fans to fill the arena with Kurdish nationalist colours.
 Amirkhani lost the match after being picked up and slammed into the canvas by Korkmaz and submitted via a rear-naked choke in the third round.
 The aforementioned slam had caused Amirkhani to dislocate his glenohumeral joint; the rotator cuff had also punctured and required extensive surgery.
 After the operation, he expressed uncertainty about returning to fighting.

 Later, it was announced that Amirkhani was scheduled to fight in a local Finnish promotion called Ice Cage Fighting.
 His bout against Fernando Flores was the main event of Ice Cage Fighting 3, which took place on 28 December 2024.
 He won the match by submission.

 He was scheduled to fight Diego Santos on 25 January 2025 in the Czech 'Professional Muaythai League'.
 He missed weight and later pulled out due to flu symptoms.

 He was scheduled to fight against Joni Salovaara on 3 May 2025 at Ice Cage Fighting 4.
 He won the match via unanimous decision.

 He was scheduled to fight against Theo Kolehmainen on 6 August 2025 at Ice Cage Fighting 5, a championship bout for the lightweight belt.
 He won the match by submission and became the Ice Cage lightweight champion.
-The match was not without controversy, however, as he was accused of hooking his toes with the cage fence which is an illegal move.